thegraidenetwork/job-openings/README.md

 ## What is The Graide Network?

 The Graide Network connects K-12 teachers with qualified teaching assistants to grade and provide feedback on student work online.
-We believe that feedback is one of the most powerful instructional tools that teachers have, so we seek to give them more of it.
+Feedback is one of the most powerful instructional tools that teachers have, so we help them give them more of it.

 ## Who is on the team?